Gary W. Cole, MD, FAAD

 Are there different types of eczema?
 What causes eczema?

 There are at least 11 different types of skin conditions that produce eczema.
 In order to develop a rational treatment plan, it is important to distinguish them.
 This is often not easy.

-- Atopic dermatitis: This condition has a genetic basis and is probably most commonly called eczema.
+- Atopic dermatitis: This condition has a genetic basis and is the most common type of eczema.
 Atopic dermatitis tends to begin early in life in those with a predisposition to inhalant allergies, but it probably does not have an allergic basis.
 Characteristically, rashes occur on the cheeks, neck, elbow and knee creases, and ankles.
-Rarely, a few those with atopic dermatitis can get an extensive herpes simplex infection called "eczema herpeticum."

 - Irritant dermatitis: This occurs when the skin is repeatedly exposed to toxic substances.